The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I added the dbconnections bit so I could increase that value, but quickly went from setting it to 10, to now 40 and I am still getting the error (although the max pool size is reported as 40 now, instead of 5 of course).
 I dont know if the nil:NilClass errors are caused when that happens, or if they are different issues.

-#2 Updated by Klavs Klavsen about 5 years ago
+#2 Updated by Klavs Klavsen over 5 years ago

 I just saw one occurence of this on our 0.25.5 setup: puppetmasterd: undefined method `each' for nil:NilClass..